MuriithiHub/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display contents of directory in long format
+Lists all files, including hidden, in long format